 You’ll want to address the family.
 Then express your regrets over not being able to attend the funeral, but don’t go on and on about it with excuses.
 End it with the promise of a phone call or visit, but make sure it’s something you can follow through with.
 Make a note on your calendar to do what you promised.

-If you have trouble coming up with the right words to say on the card, jot down some thoughts about your relationship with the deceased on some scratch paper.
-You can mention something kind about the person or a brief anecdote about something you experienced.
 For example, if you enjoyed fishing with the person, you can say you always enjoyed the conversations you had while sitting in a boat on the lake.
 Perhaps the person's wisdom helped you through a difficult time in your own life.
 Write a rough draft of your note and read it aloud before writing directly on the card.

 It’s difficult enough to have to deal with grief, so many people either don’t have time to cook or think about eating after a loved one passes away.
 Bringing a meal, a tray of vegetables and cold cuts, or even a dessert from the bakery shows that you care.

 Be thoughtful of the people you’re bringing food for.
 Make sure it’s something they like, and if you don’t know, you can ask.
 In order to make the process as easy as possible, don’t use a dish or pan that you want them to return.
 Instead, use disposable products or offer the platter or bowl as a gift.
 Make it clear that they don’t have to return it.

 Most people appreciate flowers that they can take home later or place on the gravesite after the funeral.
 Another option is to send a live plant or tree that can be placed in the ground in honor of the deceased.
 If you have the time and money, you can have a small plaque engraved with the message “In honor of (name of deceased)” to place by the plant.